 About Us

-The Truth About Healthcare
+Why You Must Become Involved: The Truth About American Healthcare

-U.S Healthcare can be dangerous: Late last year, the Office of the Inspector General (OIG) of the Department of Health and Human Services estimated that the number of Medicare patients that die from adverse events during hospitalization was 180,000 per year.
+U.S Healthcare can be dangerous: In 2010 the Office of the Inspector General (OIG) of the Department of Health and Human Services estimated that the number of Medicare patients that die from adverse events during hospitalization was 180,000 per year.
 Allowing for various factors such as the cause of adverse events, the total number of Americans hospitalized each year, the clear evidence of omission of evidence of medical errors from medical records and the fact that diagnostic errors could not be detected by the methods used by the OIG, the total number of Americans dying prematurely from medical errors was about 400,000 per year.
 This does not include deaths from medical errors involving out patients.
 A study published in the New England Journal found that patient safety did not improve from January 2002 through December 2007 despite concerted efforts in North Carolina where the study was conducted using records from hospitals representative of the entire U.S.

 U.S. Healthcare is less effective: The infant mortality in the first year of life in the U.S. is the highest of developed countries, being ranked 42nd in the world by the World Health Organization.
 Our infant mortality is so much higher than Japan’s and the Scandinavian countries that each year 16,000 babies die in the U.S. that would not die if they were born in these other developed countries.
 Our life expectancy is ranked below 40th by all organizations that do rankings, and it is not improving as fast as life expectancy in other developed countries.